Styx4D/Galet/README.md

 ```bash
 nvidia-smi
 ```
 if this command is not recognized, run the CUDA installation again and/or set the CUDA_PATH variable in your environment.
 Use Google for further instructions.
-If you modify any environment value, including PATH or CUDA_PATH, you need to launch the Anaconda Prompt again so that it is taken into account.
+If you modify any environment value, including PATH or CUDA_PATH, you need to launch the Anaconda Prompt again so that changes are taken into account.
 Don't forget to activate the galet server environment again if you ever happen to do so.

 Link your conda environment to CUDA.
 Versions used below are the last ones that allow native Windows GPU usage on Tensorflow.
 ```bash